aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-date of the document creation in local timezone.
+Gets date of the document creation in local timezone.

 Aspose.Cells does not update this property when you modify the document.